Cinco De Mayo

 This popular weekly event is held every Thursday evening from 5 to 9 PM from October through June.
 The Art walk was created by the Gallery District Association, allowing tourists and locals to explore the colorful and artistic filled streets of San Jose Del Cabo.
 The main street is shut off from vehicles, allowing everyone to walk and enjoy an evening stroll through the area while they visit art galleries and enjoy wine and cuisine from local restaurants.
 This is a great way to kick-off May 5 celebrations!

-Latitude 22 – this fun bar features a Los Cabos history lesson, and is decorated with old photos of old fishing contests and gigantic catches.
-The walls are also adorned with life preservers from old vessels giving it an old-time nautical ambience and celebrating what Los Cabos is known for, deep sea fishing!
-Offering amazing views of Land’s End, take a seat at the bar or choose an old-fashioned booth where you can enjoy breakfast lunch or dinner.
+Latitude 22 – this fun bar features a Los Cabos history lesson.
+It's decorated with old photos of fishing contests and gigantic catches.
+The walls are also adorned with life preservers from old vessels, giving it an old-time nautical ambiance and celebrating what Los Cabos is known for - deep-sea fishing!
+Offering incredible views of Land's End, take a seat at the bar or choose an old-fashioned booth where you can enjoy breakfast, lunch, or dinner.

-Cabo Wabo – one of Cabo’s most famous bars, Cabo Wabo Cantina has been around for 20 years and comes with a Rock-n-Rock pedigree, originally started by Sammy Hagar.
-Stop by and enjoying live music, food and drinks.
-There’s also a patio where you can enjoy burgers and cocktails.
+Cabo Wabo Cantina —One of Cabo's most famous bars, Cabo Wabo Cantina has been around for 20 years and has a Rock-n-Rock pedigree, originally started by Sammy Hagar.
+Stop by and enjoy live music, food, and drinks.
+There's also a patio where you can enjoy burgers and cocktails.
 In honor of the holiday, we suggest a traditional margarita!

 Hawaii Celebrations